Once seen, lexicological sexist hypocrisy cannot be unseen.

 As part of this warm up, I also cruise websites.
 I was rambling around the worldwide universe looking for places to submit my still-coming-into-being-literary-creations when I had a look at the guidelines for The Rumpus.
 On the very informative and easy-to-use submission site, and across other pages as well, the editors kindly provided a bit of free advice to would-be Rumpusians: Write like a motherfucker.

 That got my attention.
 Presumably this suggests I should aim to write like my father.
 He is a writer and he has fucked my mother (I’m the living proof), though he hasn’t done either for some time.
 He used to write for an oil and gas trade magazine and he was extremely good at it.
 (Did you know gasoline additives that profess to clean your car engine are useless?
-He broke that story.
-My dad so rocks.)
+He broke that story.)
 But what I’m aiming to write these days isn't journalistic, so writing like my father doesn't make sense.
 Through the years, men other than my father also fucked my mother with her enthusiastic participation, of course.
-My mom and I were always close, so I pretty much know the who, when and where of those dudes.
+My mom and I were always close, so I pretty much know the who, when and where of all those dudes.
 None were writers worthy of emulation.

 Those thoughts bounce off my neuron rails and careen through my synaptic highway before I am even aware of their existence and then crash into each other and gain wobbly substance in my consciousness like an off-kilter tune coaxed from piano keys of an unpracticed novice.
 The tune is stuck, rocketing around in my brain.
 I am suddenly hyper-aware of the phrase itself.